The pros and cons of an in-house UX lab

 What you need to consider when setting up your own in-house UX Lab

-Having a private in-house lab is attractive for many companies, but it also entails some disadvantages.
-In this blog we explain what these advantages and disadvantages are and what you need to consider when you set up your own UX Lab.
+Having a private in-house usability lab is attractive for many companies, but it also entails some disadvantages.
+In this blog we explain what these advantages and disadvantages are and what you need to consider when you set up your own lab.

 Lower threshold for research